elliotlarson/dev-notes/firebase-notes.md

 var database = firebase.database();
 ```

+[Here is a simple repl script](https://gist.github.com/elliotlarson/8e16160c93d58f10646be006243441e7) that launches an interactive shell with this config preloaded.

 ### Getting data

 You can grab a onetime set of data from the database.
 The `ref` is the location of the collection.
 In this case it's the grabbing the "bookmarks" collection, accessible at this URL: `https://bookmrks-e4ff5.firebaseio.com/bookmarks.json`.